caocscar/sql-intermediate/README.md

 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO readwriteaccess;
 -- Grant for new objects
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO readwriteaccess;
--- Alternative syntax for grant on new objects
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, UPDATE ON SEQUENCES TO readwriteaccess;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT EXECUTE ON FUNCTIONS TO readwriteaccess;
 -- End transaction block